 Some of these programs begin with weekend learning camps for students as young as kindergarten.
 Popular girl’s programs, such as soccer and basketball, span our elementary grades with different divisions organized for various grade levels.

-Click your sport below for more detailed info, including sign-up forms and schedules.
+Please select the title tab for your sport below.
+Click on the tab for more detailed info, including sign-up forms and schedules as available.

-Our Crusader Football Elementary Program is open to all Divine Mercy Academy students in Kindergarten thru Grade 6 at both our East and West campuses.
-There is no charge for students to participate in any of these football programs.
+Our Crusader Football Elementary Program is open to all K-6 DMCA students at both our East and West campuses.
+Our 2020-21 teams include: